-In this webcast, Dr. Marcel Dijkers will lead a discussion on the limits of evidence-based practice (EBP) as it is based on evidence gathered using a PICO question (P: patient, problem or population; I: intervention; C: comparison, control or comparator; O: outcome(s)).
+In this webcast, Dr. Marcel Dijkers led a discussion on the limits of evidence-based practice (EBP) as based on evidence gathered using a PICO question (P: patient, problem or population; I: intervention; C: comparison, control or comparator; O: outcome(s)).
 In the typical report of a primary study, and of a secondary study, do you get enough information to implement an intervention for which evidence is offered?

 What are some of the issues related to the usefulness of systematic reviews for a clinician, if he or she does not have the same patients, setting, or resources?
 Can an intervention still be considered evidence-based, if a clinician is unable to implement it exactly as described?
 This webcast is an activity of the Community of Practice on Evidence in Disability and Rehabilitation Research (CoP-EDR).

 - This webcast originally aired on September 27, 2017.
 View the archive at this link: https://youtu.be/V7dd9WJrls4

 - To increase volume, turn up the volume on your computer and use the volume bar on bottom left side of the YouTube video window.

 - Captioning is available by selecting the "CC" option on the bottom right side of the video window.
 Click on "Options" to change the font, size, and color of the captions.

 - Additional tools on the bottom right side: "Settings" increase the video quality; "Theater mode" (default)/"Full screen."

 - Evaluation: Please fill out the brief evaluation after viewing the webcast.
 There are no CRC-CEUs for participating in this webcast.